pieterdp/serapeum.backup/README.txt

 which contain mostly web applications, with assorted databases, and you want them all backed up hassle-free to a remote backup server.
-It is meant to be used on your backup server, but it can optionally run from your server as well.
+It is meant to be used on your backup server, but it can optionally run from your server and push to the backup server as well.

-All configuration options are in ``/etc/serapeum/backup.ini``.
+All configuration options are in either in ``/etc/serapeum/backup.ini`` or a configuration file provided via the ``--config`` command line switch.
 Copy the provided ``example.ini`` file and update it to reflect your personal situation.

 Role
 ~~~~